canada-ca/Open_First_Whitepaper/en/4_Open_Source_Software_Contribution.md

 - Keep sensitive data such as credentials secure and separate from source code.
 - Avoid storing keys and other sensitive material in systems not approved for that purpose.
 - Code reviews increase the likelihood of catching bugs, security vulnerabilities, and reduces the risk of committing sensitive data.
-- Implement controls sufficient to prevent unauthorized or inadvertent changes.
+- Implement controls sufficient to prevent unauthorized or inadvertent changes such as code signing and repository user rights.

 #### Choosing a Licence